google-deepmind/deepmind-research/alphafold_casp13/README.md

 1. A directory `916425`.
 This contains the weights for the background distogram model.
 1. A directory `941521`.
 This contains the weights for the torsion model.
-1.  `LICENSE.md`.
+1.  `LICENSE.txt`.
 The model checkpoints have a non-commercial license which is defined in this file.

 Each directory with model weights contains a number of different model